SeismicSource/requake/README.md

 Currently supported verbs are:

-    sample_config       write sample config file to current directory and exit read_catalog        read an event catalog from web services or from a file print_catalog       print the event catalog to screen scan_catalog        scan an existing catalog for earthquake pairs
+    sample_config       write sample config file to current directory and exit update_config       update an existing config file to the latest version read_catalog        read an event catalog from web services or from a file print_catalog       print the event catalog to screen scan_catalog        scan an existing catalog for earthquake pairs